 In addition to its policy on Sexual Assault, Sexual or Gender-Based Harassment, Relationship Violence, Stalking, and Retaliation Policy (Superintendent Instruction 2018-04, dated May 31, 2018), the Academy makes the following statement of policy as required under the Federal Violence Against Women Act amendments to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act.
 The Academy is committed to maintaining a safe campus at which our Midshipmen, faculty, and staff can work, learn and mature in an environment free of dating violence, stalking, harassment, hazing, and sexual assault.
 In keeping with its mission, the USMMA supports and nurtures a campus climate that allows Midshipmen, faculty and staff to perform at their highest abilities, assured of their essential safety and well-being.
 Each member of the USMMA community is responsible for fostering mutual respect, being familiar with this policy, and refraining from conduct that violates this policy.
-Sexual assault, sexual harassment, stalking, and dating and domestic violence will not be tolerated.
-In addition, the Academy strictly prohibits any retaliation against any individual for reporting, providing information and/or exercising one's rights or responsibilities under its policies on Reporting, Investigating, and resolving Complaints of Retaliation Against Midshipmen (Superintendent Instruction 2018-06, dated May 31, 2018).
+Sexual assault, sexual harassment, stalking, and relationship violence will not be tolerated.
+In addition, the Academy strictly prohibits any retaliation against any individual for reporting, providing information and/or exercising one's rights or responsibilities under its policies on Reporting, Investigating, and Resolving Complaints of Retaliation Against Midshipmen (Superintendent Instruction 2018-06, dated May 31, 2018).

-This statement of policy informs the King Point community of USMMA's comprehensive plans with respect to sexual misconduct, including educational programs and procedures that address sexual assault, sexual harassment, stalking, and dating and domestic violence, and whether the incident occurs on or off campus.
-The Academy prohibits the offenses of sexual assault, sexual harassment, stalking and dating and domestic violence as defined by Federal law, applicable local law, and USMMA policy, and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the Kings Point community.
+This statement of policy informs the King Point community of USMMA's comprehensive plans with respect to sexual misconduct, including educational programs and procedures that address sexual assault, sexual or gender-based harassment, stalking, and relationship violence, and whether the incident occurs on or off campus.
+The Academy prohibits the offenses of sexual assault, sexual or gender-based harassment, stalking and relationship violence as defined by Federal law, applicable local law, and USMMA policy, and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the Kings Point community.

-Under its policy for prevention of sexual assault, dating and domestic violence, and stalking, USMMA will:
+Under its policy for prevention of sexual assault, sexual or gender-based harassment, relationship violence, and stalking, USMMA will:

-- a) Use training, education, and awareness to minimize sexual assault, sexual harassment, stalking, and dating and domestic violence; - b) Promote the privacy and respectful handling of cases for victims of sexual assault, stalking, dating and domestic violence; - c) Provide confidential avenues for reporting on and off the Academy grounds; - d) Offer victim assistance, counseling and access to medical care; and, - e) Hold those who commit sexual assault, sexual harassment, dating and domestic violence and stalking offenses accountable.
+- a) Use training, education, and awareness to minimize sexual assault, sexual or genderbased harassment, stalking, and relationship violence; - b) Promote the privacy and respectful handling of cases for victims of sexual assault, sexual or gender-based harassment, stalking, and relationship violence; - c) Provide confidential avenues for reporting on and off the Academy grounds; - d) Offer victim assistance, counseling and access to medical care; and, - e) Hold those who commit sexual assault, sexual or gender-based harassment, relationship violence and stalking offenses accountable.